durgesh137/Java-Developer-Guide/Sorting/src/blind75/concepts/README.md

    - O(1) space complexity for cycle detection
    - **Used in:** Problem 141 (Linked List Cycle)

+4. **Two Pointers with Gap**
+   - Two pointers maintaining a fixed gap/distance
+   - Used for finding nth element from end in linked lists
+   - Enables single-pass solution without knowing length
+   - Combined with dummy node for edge case handling
+   - **Used in:** Problem 19 (Remove Nth Node From End of List)

+### Data Structure Techniques

+5. **Dummy Node Pattern**
+   - Creates a dummy/sentinel node before the head
+   - Simplifies edge cases (removing head, empty list)
+   - Provides consistent pointer manipulation
+   - Returns `dummy.next` as the new head
+   - **Used in:** Problem 19 (Remove Nth Node From End of List)

 ---

 ## Why Concepts Matter